Guilherme774/FirstRubyProject/README.md

 ### That is a simple Ruby project developed for study purpose.

-### That is a simple but very powerfull project, but i tried to use the best developments, git and clean code practices.
+### That is a simple but very powerfull project and i tried to use the best developments, git and clean code practices.

 <br>